-We will cover off all types of Bangkok accommodation options from Hostels to luxury Bangkok hotels as well as how to decide where to stay in Bangkok, the best Bangkok hotels, best places in Bangkok to visit, the best places to stay in Bangkok, hotels near Bangkok attractions, Bangkok neighborhood guide and many more.
+We will cover off all types of Bangkok accommodation options from Hostels to luxury Bangkok hotels as well as how to decide where to stay in Bangkok 2023, the best Bangkok hotels, best places in Bangkok to visit, the best places to stay in Bangkok, hotels near Bangkok attractions, Bangkok neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Sukhumvit – Where to stay in Bangkok for nightlife

 The area around Sukhumvit is considered to be the heart of Bangkok and the best neighborhood to stay in Bangkok, where classy restaurants, luxury hotels, spas, etc are located inside some amazing and beautifully built buildings.

 The streets are dotted with cafes, bars and shopping centres; you are never a couple of hundred metres away from a bar or cafe here.
 This is the best area to stay in Bangkok for sightseeing.

 The Sois (streets/by-lanes) is especially famous for its nightlife where the party stays on until sunrise and beyond.